Gmurtazak/Accountingwing/README.md

 Php Accounting System.

-This is an open source Project created by me(Raja Osama) and my friend 3 years ago, Everything is working.
+This is an open source Project created by me(Ghulam Murtaza) and my friend 3 years ago, Everything is working.
 Bootstrap Theme is being used in this Project

 Your Welcome to Contribute, I am willing to make this fully functional but before that we need to complete migration to laravel.